 We have already explained why Judaism rejects the belief that Jesus was the Messiah.
 But the claims of these groups to Jewish identity are made even more dubious by the fact that they are generally quite unclear about their commitment to Jewish practices and even Jewish survival.
 Some of them practice various Jewish customs, such as wearing tsitsit (fringes) and lighting candles on Friday nights.
 But do they believe that a Jew is obligated to obey the whole Torah?
-Do they believe that Jews must only marry other Jews, or do they believe, because of their faith in Jesus, that intermarriage with gentiles is permitted?
+Do they believe that Jews must only marry only Jews, or do they believe, because of their faith in Jesus, that intermarriage with gentiles is permitted?
 In short, do they believe that it is the will of God that the seed of Abraham remain in the world as an identifiable people chosen by God?
 There is very little reason to think that they do.
 In fact, their primary identification seems to be with gentile, evangelical Christianity.
 As such, it is to be expected that the traditional pattern will be repeated.
 The descendants of Jews who come to believe in Jesus as the Messiah will disappear as Jews within two or three generations.
 And that is clearly not the will of God.

 A Jew attracted to “Jewish Christianity” must ask himself whether he is willing to contribute to the dissolution of the Jewish people.
 If the group he joins consists of Jews and gentiles, if this group does not consider the commandments of the Torah binding on Jews, if it can be expected that Jews in this group will gradually be absorbed into the larger, gentile Christian community, then such a Jew is opting for the dissolution of the people God wants to remain his eternal people.
 It is imperative that Jews know this.